akshayar/cassandra-to-keyspaces-replication/cassandra-cdc/datastax-cdc-pulsar/pulsar-io-cassandra-sink/README.md

 ## Validate Data in target connector

 ## To Do
-1. User Id/Password is provided at the build time.
-DONE
+1. User Id/Password is provided at the build time. *DONE*
-2. Provison to provide id/password at runtime using secret manager or other method.
-DONE
+2. Provide for id/password at runtime using secret manager or other method. *DONE*
+3. Functionality
+   - Test with sinks to multiple targets.
+10
+   - Find metrics above source and sink connector.
+1
+   - Alert on Source connector dying.
+3
+   - Alert on Sink connector dying.
+3
+   - Alert on Sink/Source Connector failing.
+3
+   - A day's /hour's report on work done - records received/ingested etc. 1
+   - Password in secret of source cassandra.
+5
+   - Find source connector for a cassandra DB and table.
+1
+   - Find sink connector for a cassandra DB and table.
+1
+   - Find sink connector which are writing to a keyspace DB / table.
+1
+   - Find all source and sink connectors.
+1
+   - CI/CD Integration with Code Pipeline and Code Build.
+1
+4. Resilience
+   - Test on multi node Apache Pulsar Cluster.
+2
-3. Deployment steps for Pulsar connector on a machine separate from Apache Pulsar connector.
+   - Deployment steps for Pulsar connector on a machine separate from Apache Pulsar connector.
+2
-4. Test for performance.
+   - Test for resilience 2
+     - Source cassandra dies,
+     - An Apache pulsar node dies,
+     - Source connector dies,
+     - Sink connector dies,
+     - Apache Pulsar cluster dies ,
+     - Target Keyspace not available.
+5. Monitoring and Metrics 3
+   - How many records were received
+   - How many were ingested
+   - End to end latency
+   - Source Connector capacity CPU/Memory/Latency
+   - Sink Connector capacity CPU/Memory/Latenct
+6. Performance Testing 4
-5. Test for resilience.
+   Test for performance.
+6. Add support for monitoring and metrics.
+Add documentation around monitoring and metrics.